aedobbyn/beer-data-science/compile.md

       * Neural net
         * Can we predict a beer's style based on certain characteristics of the beer?

-* Answer
+* Answer thus far
-    * Looks more or less fluid: beer attributes aren't great predictors of style
+    * Beer-intrinsic attributes aren't great predictors of style
+    * Style-defined attributes are the best predictors
-    * The glass a beer is served in is a much better predictor of its style than actual characteristics of the beer like ABV and even the number of different types of hops it contains
+        * For instance, the glass a beer is served in (which is defined by its style) is a much better predictor of its style than actual characteristics of the beer like ABV and even the number of different types of hops it contains

 ![](./taps.jpg)

-### General Workflow
+### Workflow Overview

-* Hit the BreweryDB API to iteratively pull in all beers and their ingredients
-    * Dump them into a MySQL database along with other things we'd want like breweries and glassware
+* Hit the BreweryDB API to iteratively pull in all beers and their ingredients along with other things we might want like breweries and glassware
-* Unnest the JSON response including all the ingredients columns
+* Unnest the JSON responses, including all the ingredients columns, and
+* Dump this all into a MySQL database

-* Create a `style_collapsed` column
+* Create a `style_collapsed` column to reduce the number of levels of our outcome variable
-    * Look for main style strings like `Pale Ale` and chop out everything else
+    * `grep` through each beer's style to determine if that style contains a keyword that qualifies it to be rolled into a collapsed style
+    * If it does, it gets that keyword in a `style_collapsed` column
     * Further collpase styles that are similar like Hefeweizen and Wit into Wheat

 * Unnest the ingredients `hops` and `malts` into a sparse matrix
     * Individual ingredients as columns, beers as rows; cell gets a 1 if ingredient is present and 0 otherwise

+* Cluster: unsupervised k-means clsutering based on ABV, IBU, and SRM

+* Run a neural net
+    * Predict either `style` or `style_collapsed` from all the predictors including the total number of hops and malts per beer

 * Data courtesy of [BreweryDB](http://www.brewerydb.com/developers)
     * Special thanks to [Kris Kroski](https://kro.ski/) for data ideation and beer